viamrobotics/docs/docs/components/camera.md

 }
 ```

-### Join Color Depth
+### Align Color Depth

-Model `join_color_depth` is used to join a color and depth camera already registered in your config to join their outputs and create a third "camera" that outputs the combined and aligned image.
+Model `align_color_depth` is used to join a color and depth camera already registered in your config to join their outputs and create a third "camera" that outputs the combined and aligned image.
-In this case, rather than entering the URL of each camera, you just enter the names of the color and depth camera in the attribute field, and the `join_color_depth` camera will combine the streams from them both.
+In this case, rather than entering the URL of each camera, you just enter the names of the color and depth camera in the attribute field, and the `align_color_depth` camera will combine the streams from them both.
 You can specify the intrinsics/extrinsics, or homography parameters to do the alignment between the depth and color frames if they need to be shifted in some way.
 If they don’t need to be aligned, you can leave those parameters blank.
 You then specify the stream field to specify which aligned picture you want to stream.